build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 To do this, click on the **Test** button.
 If you haven't configured a test event yet, this wil open the test configuration screen.
 Enter an **Event name**, e.g. "test-event", and click on **Save**.

-Once the test event has been configured, click on **Test** again, which will now directly invoke the Lambda function.
+Once the test event has been configured, click on **Test** again, which will then directly invoke the Lambda function.

-This also creates an **Execution results** tab, including the test event name, the response, and some additional information.
+This creates an **Execution results** tab, including the response:

-Have a look at the **Response**, which should contain the JSON object returned by the Lambda function, which is exactly what SQS returned as a response to `client.send()` with our message:

 ```json
 {